logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 * Processors are used at various stages of your pipeline to pre-process data before exporting it.
 Processors may be used to modify attributes or sample the data.
 This component is used to ensure that your data successfully makes it through a pipeline.  <!-- how do you control what processors do? -->
 * Exporters are used to send data to your designated tracing (or metrics, or logging) backends/destinations.
 Your system must have at least one exporter configured to move data from collector to backend.

-OpenTelemetry also includes extensions for additional functionality, such as diagnostics and health checks, as well as a dedicated collector for components contributed by the community, such as the Logz.io exporter.
+OpenTelemetry also includes extensions for additional functionality, such as diagnostics and health checks for components contributed by the community, such as the Logz.io exporter, as well as a dedicated collector.

 #### Deploy OpenTelemetry Collector with Logz.io Exporter